Glossary of web

 Domain Name

-A domain name is the unique name of a computer on the Internet that distinguishes it from the other systems on the network.
+name of a computer on the Internet that distinguishes it from the other systems

 Doorway Page